tuliocammarano/wpk8s/README.md

 <pre>kubectl get svc kibana-kibana wordpress</pre>

 # Usage
-This project can be used to bring up a website based in Wordpress with monitoring based in ELK Stack hosted at Azure.
+This project can be used to bring up a website based in Wordpress with monitoring based in ELK Stack hosted at Azure AKS.

 # Contact